-Final Fantasy XIV: A Realm Reborn is a MMORPG developed and published by Square Enix.
+Final Fantasy XIV: A Realm Reborn is an MMORPG developed and published by Square Enix.
 It introduced an interesting and complex progression system that allows the players to master all the professions on a single character.
-The list of combat classes available to players is: Gladiator, Marauder, Arcanist, Archer, Lancer, Pugilist, Rogue, Thaumaturge and Conjurer.
+The list of combat classes available to players is Gladiator, Marauder, Arcanist, Archer, Lancer, Pugilist, Rogue, Thaumaturge and Conjurer.

 FFXIV ARR created a devoted and friendly community of players, based on the long time fans of the series, as well as other players, who are interested in a well-crafted MMORPG.
 It offers the players a riveting main story and fascinating lore, as well as some of the classic genre gameplay, like dungeons, trails, and raids.
 At the same time, it also contains some unique extra activities, like Chocobo Racing, Lord of Verminion and Triple Triad.